Condensed milk: Current use

 In Mexico, sweetened condensed milk is one of the main ingredients of the cold cake dessert (the leading brand is "La Lechera", the local version of Swiss Milchmädchen or La Laitière by Nestlé), combined with evaporated milk, Marie biscuits, lemon juice, and tropical fruit.
 In Brazil, this recipe is also done by exchanging fruit for puddings, most commonly vanilla and chocolate, known as pavê or torta de bolacha.
 It is also used to make homemade dulce de leche by baking it in an oven.
 In Brazil, this is done by baking the unopened can in a bain-marie, the result being doce de leite.
 In Britain and Ireland, the contents of a boiled can are used as the layer between the biscuit base and the banana and cream level in banoffee.
 There is also a pastry-based tart that is popular in the county of Kent, England called Gypsy tart.
 The pastry case is then filled with a mixture of brown sugar and either condensed milk, evaporated milk, or a mixture of the two before being baked.
 In Latin American and Central American countries, condensed milk (along with evaporated milk and whole milk or canned cream) is used as a key ingredient in the tres leches cake dessert.

 In Soviet culture, it was once common to boil a can of condensed milk in water for about three hours.
 The resulting product is a sweet semi-liquid substance that can be used as a cake icing or put between layers.
 It is essentially the same as dulce de leche.
 A similar product is called kajmak in Central Asia (although the original kaymak is a product similar to clotted cream).
 In Russia it is called varionaya sguschyonka (translates as "boiled condensed milk").
 The Soviet tradition and kaymak are also known in Poland.

 Substitutions

-Condensed milk can be made from evaporated milk by mixing one volume measure of evaporated milk with one and a quarter volume measure of sugar in a saucepan, then heating and stirring the mixture until the sugar is completely dissolved, then cooling.
-It can also be made by simmering regular milk and sugar, until it is reduced by 60%.
+Condensed milk can be made from evaporated milk by mixing by weight, for every 100 grams of evaporated milk, 82 grams of white sugar (for a condensed milk comprising 45% added sucrose) or 85 grams of white sugar (for approx 46% content of sucrose).
+The homemade preparation is heated gradually until sugar is fully dissolved then it is cooled and stored in a container.